 Stage 1: Laying a powerful foundation from the start

-While your software development team is still building the application, you should make sure that your software product has as many fans as possible (read potential users).
+While your Software Development Team is still building the application, you should make sure that your software product has as many fans as possible (read potential users).

-- Make a list of popular queries.
+- Make a list of popular groups, discussions, queries.

 - Write constructive and interesting answers to those commonly asked questions in your community or blog.
+You can also use websites like Quora.

 2. Make yourself known in the media

-Having a professional PR manager would help, but it's not obligatory.
+Having a professional PR manager would help but it's not obligatory.
 You can do it yourself or delegate to one of your specialists.
 Just follow these steps:

-- Find media contacts.
-You can try using a Google search, see the answers on Quora, look at the lists of media that wrote reviews on similar projects, and check out AngelList.
+- Find social media contacts.
+You can try using Google search, see the answers on Quora, look at the lists of media that wrote reviews on similar projects, and check out AngelList.
 It’s worthwhile to look at personal profiles of journalists on LinkedIn or Twitter which can help you compose more effective, personalized messages.

 3. Take Advantage of Relevant Forums and Communities